I’ve had pneumonia more times than I can count. No one can tell me why this happens. My squishy lungs? My deformed ribcage? Who knows. You too?

 I did not get pneumonia, but I coughed for the rest of my trip and had less energy than if I had not gotten sick.
 But this did not slow me down much.
 Just had to get to bed early.
 Of course, I had brought my inhaler.
 I would not travel without it.
 After a bad lung infection, I will cough for weeks.
 That is called Reactive Airway Disease, and I will try this remedy next time.
 Life sucked in the days before you could find the medical research yourself on the internet.

 The Dior show in Paris was a great moment in my life.

 I get a high from profound beauty.

-If Mr. Pennington ever leaves me, I will beg him not to, dry my tears and then find a French boyfriend tout de suite and move to Paris.
+If Mr. Pennington ever leaves me, I will beg him not to, dry my tears, give my best Gallic shrug, and then find a French boyfriend tout de suite and move to Paris.

 I am a survivor.